abdullahsherazi/Gaussian-Smoothing-Python/README.md

 # Gaussian-Smoothing-Python

-This file is written in python language.
+This Code is written in python language.
 Running this code will require python and PIL library installed in the system.

 References: